Dayana-N/lightbox2-article/README.md

 <a href="images/image-4.jpg" data-lightbox="roadtrip">Image #4</a>
 ```
 #### Building a gallery
-Now with this knowledge, let's build a simple gallery to showcase the power of Lightbox2.
+Now, let's build a simple gallery to showcase Lightbox2's capabilities.
 For this example, we will be using Bootstrap 5 and Fontawesome.
 We will render each image, wrapped in an anchor tag, which will act as a link to the preview.
 It is as simple as that and we have our user-friendly and responsive gallery.

 ```